ChristophHaag/SteamVR-OpenHMD/Readme.md

 If the config file is not available (probably only works on linux), default values are used.
 Change them in ohmd_config.h.

 # TODO

+default configuration with first hmd and first two controllers

 controller buttons